yierw/Project3-Collaboration-Competition/Report.md

 ### Plot of Rewards
 ![Image description](rewards.png)

-The agents are trained with 2500 episodes.
-The problem is solved at around 2010 episodes.
+The agents are trained with 2500 episodes and the `Tennis` environment is solved at around 2010 episodes.

 ```Python
 self.actor_scheduler = MultiStepLR(self.actor_optimizer, milestones = [1500, 2000], gamma = 0.1)